foxsofter/flutter_thrio/README.md

-# thrio_router
+# thrio

-A flutter plugin which enables hybrid integration of flutter for existing native apps.
+A flutter plugin which enables hybrid integration of flutter for existing ios or android apps.

 ## Getting Started